Aeroflot Flight N-36: Accident

 At that moment air traffic control was in contact with 3 aircraft on the same radio frequency.
-As result, ATC commands were ambiguous.
-The An-24 twice requested distance to runway but both times the broadcast was stepped on by other aircraft.
-2500 meters from runway end the An-24 descended below the published glide path but was not advised by ATC.At the critical height (100 m) pilots saw no runway lights but didn't abandon its approach.
+As a result, ATC commands were ambiguous.
+The An-24 twice requested the distance to the runway but both times the broadcast was stepped on by other aircraft.
+2500 meters from the runway's end the An-24 descended below the published glide path but was not advised by ATC.
+At the critical height (100 m) the pilots saw no runway lights but didn't abandon its approach.

-At 30–35 meters above Earth surface “danger height” alarm was activated.
-Pilots pulled controls and aircraft had g-force of 1.9 g.
+At 30–35 meters above the ground the “danger height” alarm was activated.
+Pilots pulled the controls and the aircraft had a g-force of 1.9 g.
 But it was too late.
-Vertical velocity was too high and height reserve was too small.
-Two seconds later right part of aircraft had collided with a concrete fence of non-directional radio beacon station at 1265 meters from runway end and at 40 meters right from runway axis.
-Then aircraft had touched ground in station's yard by front and left landing gears, took off for a short time, then collide with a concrete fence at the opposite side of this yard.
-Seconds later An-24 collided by left wing with a group of trees, then the aircraft nose ran into a 4.5-meter railroad mound and the rest of the aircraft went on the rails and had stopped at 1150 m from the runway end 40 m right from the runway axis.
-Fire broke out and completely destroyed aircraft.
+Vertical velocity was too high and the height reserve was too small.
+Two seconds later the right part of the aircraft collided with a concrete fence of the non-directional radio beacon station 1265 meters from the runway's end and 40 meters right from the runway axis.
+The aircraft then touched the ground in the station's yard by the front and left landing gears, took off for a short time, then collided with a concrete fence at the opposite side of this yard.
+Seconds later the An-24's left wing collided with a group of trees, then the aircraft nose ran into a 4.5-meter railroad mound and the rest of the aircraft went on the rails and stopped 1150 m from the runway's end and 40 m right from the runway axis.
+A fire broke out and completely destroyed the aircraft.

-4 crew members and 44 passengers died in this accident.
-Flight attendant and 6 passengers survived; one of these passengers had no injuries.
+Four crew members and 44 passengers died in this accident.
+A flight attendant and 6 passengers survived; one of these passengers had no injuries.

 Investigation

-Because aircraft had been destroyed by fire commission could not determine why danger height alarm probe did not trigger at 60 m height as it had to do.
-There were serious errors in work of aero-meteorological station which reports to air traffic controller horizontal visibility 700 m and vertical visibility of 50 m.
-But weather observed 30 seconds after the accident was below weather minimum for An-24.
-And aircraft 46440 which tied to landing 2 minutes and 6 seconds before aircraft 46722, went to dispersal field at Boryspil Airport because pilots did not see airfield lights.
-So real horizontal visibility at Zhuliany airport was below 700 meters and An-24 aircraft must not land in these conditions.
+Because the aircraft had been destroyed by fire, the commission could not determine why the danger height alarm probe did not trigger at 60 m height as it should have done.
+There were serious errors in the work of the aero-meteorological station which reported to the air traffic controller horizontal visibility of 700 m and vertical visibility of 50 m.
+But weather observed 30 seconds after the accident was below weather the minimum for An-24.
+And aircraft 46440 which tried to land 2 minutes and 6 seconds before aircraft 46722, went to the dispersal field at Boryspil Airport because the pilots did not see airfield lights.
+So the real horizontal visibility at Zhuliany airport was below 700 meters and An-24 aircraft must not land in these conditions.